 We get that commitments can be hard so if you feel like throwing axes all of a sudden we got you.
-Scheduled walk-in hours are
+You can walk in anytime and throw with us!

 Walk-ins are first-come, first-served with no booking required.
 There’s no minimum group size and you’ll throw using shared lanes with other guests.
 Our coaches are available for tips and tricks, but throwing areas are only guaranteed for pre-booked events.

 AXE THROWING LEAGUES

 If you like throwing axes at BATL Axe Throwing, then joining a league is for you.
 BATL leagues are the perfect excuse to get together with friends, make some new ones, and trash talk each other.
 No matter your experience level, you’ll compete individually and receive tips from our coaches.
 League nights are:

 Sessions are 7 weeks long and run all year.
 The last week of each session is playoffs, with the top 16 competitors facing off the crown a season champion.

 EVER WONDER HOW AXE THROWING GOT ITS START?

 Well, we’re glad you asked!
 BATL Axe Throwing, pioneered the sport of urban axe throwing back in 2006, so it’s no surprise that we’re known across the world as the best at what we do.
 It all started with a group of friends who were bored at a cottage outside of Toronto and decided to throw an axe at a stump.
 Little did they know that this innocent way to pass the time would soon evolve into the creation of a worldwide sport.